awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 ### Global Settings<a name="cli-configure-files-global"></a>

 * [aws\_access\_key\_id](cli-chap-configure.md#cli-quick-configuration-creds) *
 Specifies the AWS access key used as part of the credentials to authenticate the command request\.
-Although this can be stored in the `config` file, we recommend that you store this in the `configuration` file\.
+Although this can be stored in the `config` file, we recommend that you store this in the `credentials` file\.
 Can be overridden by the `AWS_ACCESS_KEY_ID` environment variable\.
 You can't specify the access key ID as a command line option\.

 ```